lispBM: A Lisp for Microcontrollers

 If installing the dependencies finished successfully, make

-should now work and the repl executable should be built.
+should now work and the REPL executable should be built.

 Start the REPL and explore!